How to use this Privacy Notice

 Who we are

-We are Waste Managed Limited (WML) a company incorporated and registered in England and Wales with company number 13631532 whose registered office is at 1st Floor 20 Collingwood Street, Newcastle Upon Tyne, England, NE1 1JF and when we mention “we”, “us” or “our” in this Privacy Notice, we are referring to the relevant company in the Waste Managed group responsible for processing your data which will be clear to you when you engage with us.
+We are Waste Managed Limited (WML) a company incorporated and registered in England and Wales with company number 13631532 whose registered office is at 2nd floor, 41-51 Grey St, Newcastle upon Tyne, NE1 6EE and are part of the Everything Managed Group.
+When we mention “we”, “us” or “our” in this Privacy Notice, we are referring to the relevant company in Everything Managed Group responsible for processing your data which will be clear to you when you engage with us.
 Further details about us can be found on Companies House and our website.

-WML acts as the Controller for all the companies listed in the group below (and is registered with the ICO under number for all personal data covered by the scope of this Privacy Notice.
+WML acts as the Controller for all the companies listed below (and is registered with the ICO under number ZB278903) for all personal data covered by the scope of this Privacy Notice.
 This means that WML determines what data is collected, how this data is going to be used and how this data is protected.

 The following companies and websites are in scope of this Privacy Notice: